Delta Willis wrote about global warming in 1989:

 More than 30 articles were published in Audubon, Outside, Natural History, PEOPLE,The New York Times Book Review,( SOME PRIMATES WEREN’T TO BE TRUSTED – New York Times ) The Explorer’s Journal, Diversion and Omni’s Exploration column.
 For two decades she was chief contributor to Fodor’s Guide to Kenya & Tanzania.
 See her reports from Kenya

 A member of the Explorers Club, Willis crossed the Sahara for a London Zoological Society/World Wildlife Fund expedition which led to the establishment the largest nature reserve in Africa.
-When China first opened to American travelers, Lindblad Travel recruited her to guide their clients for extensive 30 day tours throughout the People’s Republic, beginning in Hong Kong.
+When China first opened to American travelers, Lindblad Travel recruited her to guide their clients for 30 day tours.
 She organized the first expedition to East Africa for the late Stephen Jay Gould.
-En route to Nairobi, the evolutionary biologist from Harvard served as her guide to the home of Charles Darwin, now a museum, near London.
+En route to Nairobi, the evolutionary biologist served as her guide to the home of Charles Darwin, now a museum, near London.

 Interviewed on NPR’s “All Things Considered,” “Pulse of the Planet,” and “New York & Company,” Willis has lectured at The American Museum of Natural History, New York University, The Explorers Club, The 92nd Street Y, and the Fulbright Institute.

 Her memoirs, “My Boat in the City,” begun when her base camp was a houseboat moored on the edge of Manhattan, will verify E. B White’s observation, “The moon affects the tide and the fit to be tied.”

 Below, Delta Willis traveled to Papua New Guinea to report on birds of paradise.